alekkiq/python-exercises/README.md

 This README was made purely to serve as practice in documenting a project / codebase.
 Anyone with pretty much any experience with codebases or coding in general will get the idea just by looking at the directory structure as well as the singular files / scripts themselves.

+### Requirements

+To set up the "project" locally, you will need

+1. Python 3.12.x <
+2. MariaDB 11.5.x <

+And the following python packages:
+1. `mysql-connector-python`
+2. `pandas`

 ### Viewing / running the exercises

 The exercises will all be found under the ```Modules``` folder.